mtikekar/FreeRouting/README.md

 Additional steps for users of CadSoft-Eagle:
 ============================================

-1) Download the latest Eagle2freerouter ulp file

-2) Start Eagle and open in the control panel of Eagle for example the design my_design.brd.

-3) Choose in the Files pulldown-menu of Eagle the item "execute ULP" and select the Eagle2freerouter ulp file.
-A file with name my_design.dsn is generated.
+1. Choose in the Files pulldown-menu of Eagle the item "execute ULP" and select the freerouting.ulp file.
+A file with name my_design.dsn is generated and opened in Freerouting.

-4) Start the router, push the "Open Your Own Design" button and select my_design.dsn in the file chooser.

-5) After making some changes to the design with the router select "export Eagle session script" in the Files pulldown-menu.
+2. After making some changes to the design with the router, close the Freerouting window.
 A file with name my_design.scr is generated.

-6) Choose in the Files pulldown-menu of Eagle the item "execute Script" and select my_design.scr.
+3. Eagle should now prompt to run this file.

 Here are some instructions how to run the Freerouting project in the NetBeans IDE.